Angular is easy — Part 1: the theory

 Like any post looking like “Framework A vs. framework B”, I suppose it will provoke an intense debate and strong reactions from people who prefer another framework, but I won’t answser to such comments.
 This post is not here to tell “X is better than Y”.
 Each tool has a different approach with advantages and disadvantages.
 Each person contributing to any project does a great job.
 That’s not the point.

-Note for trolls: I don’t promote Angular because it’s my job, I could do React courses too. ;)
+Note for trolls: I don’t promote Angular because it’s my job, I could do React courses too, but I choose not to do it after testing both. ;)